Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

 See the section "Disable-wallet mode" to build Bitcoin ABC without wallet.

-Minipupnc dependencies (can be disabled by passing `-DENABLE_UPNP=OFF` on the cmake command line):
+Port mapping dependencies MiniUPnPc and NAT-PMP (can be disabled by passing `-DENABLE_UPNP=OFF` and `-DENABLE_NATPMP=OFF` on the cmake command line):

-    sudo apt-get install libminiupnpc-dev
+    sudo apt-get install libminiupnpc-dev libnatpmp-dev

 ZMQ dependencies (provides ZMQ API, can be disabled by passing `-DBUILD_BITCOIN_ZMQ=OFF` on the cmake command line):